ruby/ruby/doc/make_cheatsheet.md

 You can also use `gcov` command directly to get per-file coverage.

 If you need only Ruby code coverage, you can remove `--enable-gcov`.
-Note that `test-coverage.dat` accumlates all runs of `make test-all`.
+Note that `test-coverage.dat` accumulates all runs of `make test-all`.
 Make sure that you remove the file if you want to measure one test run.

 You can see the coverage result of CI: https://rubyci.org/coverage